stackrox/stackrox/scanner/decisions/0002-local-scanning-with-scanner-v4.md

 ![Diagram of Central, Sensor and Scanners in both central and secured cluster, showing local scanning flows and related events and API calls.](images/local-scanning-diagram.png)

-In Scanner V2, Sensor and Central coordinate the calls to Scanner and Scanner Slim.
+Currently, Sensor and Central coordinate the calls to Scanner and Scanner Slim.
 The local image scanning leverages `GetImageComponents()` in Scanner V2 Slim and `GetImageVulnerabilities()` in Central Scanner V2.
 Both APIs have similar semantics to Scanner V4's Indexer and Matcher services:

 | Scanner V2              | Scanner V4                 | Description                                                           |
 |-------------------------|----------------------------|-----------------------------------------------------------------------|
 | GetImageComponents      | Indexer/CreateIndexReport  | Retrieve the inventory of artifacts and details on the image content. |
 | GetImageVulnerabilities | Matcher/GetVulnerabilities | Retrieve the matching vulnerabilities for the components provided.    |

-Although `GetImageVulnerabilities` and `Matcher/GetVulnerabilities` are similar, there is a crucial difference between them. `Matcher/GetVulnerabilities` was specifically designed to retrieve the index report to be scanned from a separate service or storage, similar to how [Clair is implemented](https://github.com/quay/clair/blob/main/httptransport/matcher_v1.go#L116).
+Although `GetImageVulnerabilities` and `Matcher/GetVulnerabilities` are similar, they have a crucial difference. `Matcher/GetVulnerabilities` was specifically designed to retrieve the index report to be scanned from a separate service or storage, similar to how [Clair is implemented](https://github.com/quay/clair/blob/main/httptransport/matcher_v1.go#L116).
 On the other hand, `GetImageVulnerabilities` accepts a list of components in its payload.
-In order to fully utilize the clear separation between Indexer and Matcher in Scanner V4's design, changes need to be made to Scanner V4, Central and Sensor.
-This includes Central and Sensor ability to handle Index Reports, and also Scanner V4's capability to access reports that are generated in the secured cluster.
+To fully utilize the clear separation between Indexer and Matcher in Scanner V4's design, changes need to be made to Scanner V4, Central, and Sensor.
+This includes Central and Sensor's ability to handle Index Reports and also Scanner V4's capability to access reports that are generated in the secured cluster.

 ## Decision